FeiFei-GH/BonkioLBB/README.md

 Dev Branch:
 When working on new feature, create new feature branch with dev branch as base, do NOT directly work in dev branch.

+Feature Branch:
+Work in feature branch, when feel ready, push to dev.